ucan-wg/delegation/README.md

 The recommended size of the nonce differs by key type.
 In many cases, a random 12-byte nonce is sufficient.
 If uncertain, check the nonce in your DID's crypto suite.

 This field SHOULD NOT be used to sign arbitrary data, such as signature challenges.
-See the [`fct`][Facts] field for more.
+See the [`mta`][Meta] field for more.

 Here is a simple example.